New Photos Show Shooter In Brazen Targeted Killing Of UnitedHealthcare CEO In Manhattan

 The gunman, wearing a black face mask, a gray backpack, and a dark jacket, approached the victim from behind as seen in a surveillance video obtained by CNN (Warning: graphic.)

-His shots struck Thompson, who was dressed in a blue suit, in the back and the right calf with a silenced gun, NYPD Commissioner Jessica Tisch said during a news conference.
+The suspect's shots with a silenced gun struck Thompson, who was dressed in a blue suit, in the back and the right calf, NYPD Commissioner Jessica Tisch said during a news conference.

 Thompson was critically injured and rushed to St. Luke's Roosevelt Hospital in Manhattan, where he was later pronounced dead, police said.